Marine Corps Air Station El Toro

-Marine Corps Air Station El Toro (ICAO: KNZJ, FAA LID: NZJ) was a United States Marine Corps Air Station located next to the community of El Toro, near Irvine, California.
+Marine Corps Air Station El Toro (ICAO: KNZJ, FAA LID: NZJ) was a United States Marine Corps Air Station located next to the community of El Toro and was then adjacent to the city of Irvine.

 Before it was decommissioned in 1999, it was the 4682 acre home of Marine Corps Aviation on the West Coast.
 Designated as a Master Jet Base, its four runways (two of 8000 ft and two of 10000 ft) could handle the largest aircraft in the U.S. military inventory.
 While it was active, all U.S. Presidents in the post-World War II era landed in Air Force One at this airfield.
 The El Toro "Flying Bull" patch was designed by Walt Disney Studios in 1944.
 It survived virtually unchanged until the close of the Air Station.

 Following its decommissioning the site was used as a filming location, including the test track for the United States version of the BBC's Top Gear franchise.
 About 1300 acre of land originally taken by the air station was converted into a large recreational center, the Orange County Great Park, while the rest was re-zoned for residential and commercial development.